 Setting Up a Home for Your Hedgehog

-Once you’ve decided to buy a hedgehog or adopt one, housing is a critical part of your preparation.
+Once you’ve decided to keep hedgehogs as pets, housing is a critical part of your preparation.
 Hedgehogs require specific living conditions that ensure their comfort and well-being.

 Hedgehog Cages